Protection Warrior Tank Rotation, Cooldowns, and Abilities — The War Within (11.0.5)

 You may notice that there is a "Block" stat on shields.
 The character sheet has Block rating, and all of that rating comes from the Block on shields.
 So if a shield has 2000 Block, the character sheet will show 2000 Block.
 Currently, the amount of Block on your Shield is always 2.5 times the amount of Armor on your Shield.

 The damage reduction from blocking is calculated based on your total Block.
 It is calculated in the same way damage reduction for Armor is: blockRating / (blockRating + k).
 The k value changes depending on the difficulty or type of content you are doing.
-Generally speaking, more difficult or newer content has a higher k value and a higher k value results in lower damage reduction.
+Generally speaking, more difficult or newer content has a higher k value, and a higher k value results in lower damage reduction.
 Block damage reduction is entirely separate from Armor, and having more Armor does not affect it.

 Critical blocks are simply double the damage reduction.
 For example, if a regular block provided 40% damage reduction, a critical block would provide 80% damage reduction.
 It is worth noting that just like Armor, there is a cap of 85% on the damage reduction from Block.
-If a shield were to provide 50% damage reduction on normal blocks, critical blocks with that Shield would only be 85%.
+If a shield were to provide a 50% damage reduction on normal blocks, critical blocks with that Shield would only be 85%.

 Abilities